Ben Luderer Dead, 30-Year-Old Dies From Coronavirus 3 Days After NJ Hospital Sent Him Home

 — Marist Baseball (@Marist_BSB) March 30, 2020

-Also, Luderer’s high school baseball coach Greg Butler spoke out about his former player, noting that he was stunned to hear of the 30-year old’s passing.
-Butler said that the team had been invincible, and Luderer embodied the attitude.
+Luderer’s high school baseball coach Greg Butler spoke out about his former player as well, noting that he was stunned to hear of the 30-year old’s passing.
+Butler said that the team had been invincible and Luderer embodied that attitude.

-Luderer’s father, Bill Luderer, spoke about his son to ABC 7 NY.
-Luderer and his wife felt terrible because they’d accidentally exposed Bill, who is 71.
-For now, Bill and his wife appear okay.
+His father, Bill Luderer, spoke about his son to ABC 7 NY.
+Bill said his son and daughter-in-law felt terrible because they’d accidentally exposed him to the virus.
+Bill — who is 71 — and his wife appear to be asymptomatic as of this writing.

 “Ben is a gift that was given to us that we were happy and privileged to have had for 30 years,” Bill said.
 “He was a wonderful person and connected with everybody that he knew.
 He had a great sense of humor, he was kind of sarcastic at times, but he was loving and caring.”

 Governor Phil Murphy also tweeted about the young baseball coach, writing that he was taken too soon and offering his condolences to family and friends.
-Meanwhile, Luderer’s friend Eric Pfisterer noted that COVID-19 doesn’t just affect older people or those in the higher risk category — it can hit anyone, at any age.
+Luderer’s friend Eric Pfisterer noted that COVID-19 doesn’t just affect older people or those in the higher risk category — it can hit anyone, at any age.